Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy

 As a primary application, (C)SQF allows us to derive concrete (C)MLSI constants for quantum Markov semigroups.
 These do not follow from additive perturbations of strong subadditivity such as Equation \eqref{eq:addcorr}.
-It is shown in \cite{bardet_group_2021} that CMLSI upper bounds capacities of quantum channels, which are famously difficult to calculate due to superadditivity and hardness of numerics for high-dimensional quantum entropies.
+It is shown in \citen{bardet_group_2021} that CMLSI upper bounds capacities of quantum channels, which are famously difficult to calculate due to superadditivity and hardness of numerics for high-dimensional quantum entropies.
 Furthermore, we note in that work that CMLSI implies tensor-stable decoherence time estimates, an important problem for quantum computing and memory.

 The culminating result of this paper, Theorem \ref{graphthm}, derives CMLSI for semigroups described by finite, undirected graphs as represented on a basis in Hilbert space.
 This Theorem addresses an open problem, \citen[Remark 7.5]{gao_fisher_2020}.
 This example illustrates a broader principle known as transference, in which bounds on mixing rates of classical channels imply relative entropy decay rate bounds for quantum channels with related structure.
 Transference is used previously in \citen{gao_fisher_2020, bardet_group_2021}.
 This current work extends the idea to imply tensor-stable relative entropy inequalities based on order inequalities from classical vector spaces.
 The same principle applies to channels constructed from finite subgroups of the unitary group.